Sugar Cravings Can Be a Sign of Mineral Deficiencies

 Zinc

-Too little food to the cells can create tiredness, thirst, and hunger, among other symptoms, and when we’re tired and hungry, we could become at risk for sugary food cravings.
+Too few nutrients in the cells can create tiredness, thirst, and hunger, among other symptoms, and when we’re tired and hungry, we could become at risk for sugary food cravings.
 Like magnesium, zinc is an important mineral.

-It’s found in all of our cells and is required for the activity of many enzymes, for healthy immune function, wound healing, protein and DNA synthesis, and properly functioning smell and taste.
-Unfortunately, animal foods such as oysters, beef, crab, pork, and lobster have the highest levels of zinc.
+It’s found in all of our cells and is required for the activity of many enzymes for healthy immune function, wound healing, protein and DNA synthesis, and properly functioning smell and taste.
+Unfortunately, animal foods such as oysters, beef, crab, pork, and lobster have the highest zinc levels.

 The top plant-based sources are listed below in order of zinc content